-- Investigating structure and function of skin protein complexes, such as desmosomes, demi-desmosomes, tight-junctions, cytoskeleton etc., which maintain structural integrity of epidermis -- and whos defects underlying the pathogenesis of pemphigus, pachyonychia congenita, forms of epidermolysis bullosa, and other diseases.
+- Investigating structure and function of skin protein complexes, such as desmosomes, demi-desmosomes, tight-junctions, cytoskeleton etc., which maintain structural integrity of epidermis -- and whose defects underlie the pathogenesis of pemphigus, pachyonychia congenita, forms of epidermolysis bullosa, and other diseases.

-- Investigating how fibrosis develops and the pathology of inherited defects in extracellular matric proteins, i.e., heritable connective tissue disorders.
+- Investigating how fibrosis develops and the pathology of inherited defects in extracellular matrix proteins, i.e., heritable connective tissue disorders.